This article is part of the guide for Different Product Types:

 - How to Manage a Variable Product? (current article)

 A variable product in WooCommerce helps you manage different variations of a single product.
-You can use this product type to create multiple variations of a single product, and save the time and effort of creating each variation from scratch.
+You can use this product type to create multiple variations of a single product and save the time and effort of creating each variation from scratch.
 Let’s look into the process in more detail.

 Product attributes are key factors in setting up variations

 We have already covered the process of creating global product attributes on your store (you can revisit the article here.)
-You can use global attributes to create a variable product if that attribute is applicable.
+You can use global attributes to create a variable product if that attribute is applied.
 Additionally, you can create custom attributes for each of the variable products that you create.
 First, let’s see how to add a variable product.

-To create a variable product, you need to go to: Products → Add Product
+To create a variable product, you need to go to Products → Add Product